sergiopesch/my-site-template/README.md

 # my-site-template
-Personal website template using Next.js
+This template will help you get up and running fast to develop and deploy your personal website to showcase your projects using Next.js and Vercel